-The Gathering of Nations is the largest pow wow in North America.
-Begun in 1983, it includes more than 3,000 dancers and singers from 700 tribes across the U.S., Canada.
+The Gathering of Nations Pow Wow in Albuquerque, New Mexico, is the largest pow wow in North America.
+Begun in 1983 and held in April each year, it includes more than 3,000 dancers and singers from 700 tribes across the U.S. and Canada.
 Between 30,000 and 40,000 spectators attend the three-day event.

-The 2016 gathering was held at the University of New Mexico basketball arena.
+My husband and I were fortunate to attend the 2016 gathering, which was held at the University of New Mexico basketball arena.
 You didn’t even need to attend the dance performances to be entertained, for just walking down the hallways was amazing.
 I wanted to stop and admire nearly every person I saw.
 In the public restroom I kept sneaking glances at the other women lined up at the mirror.
 Never have I felt so much like a plain Midwesterner.

 The dancing alone is reason to attend a pow wow.
 There are a wide variety of styles, including women’s fancy shawl, women’s jingle, men’s fancy feather, men’s grass, and women’s southern cloth/buckskin.
 The competitions are divided by age as well as style, with junior and teen divisions in addition to adult ones.
 Participants are judged both on their dancing and on the beauty and craftsmanship of their outfits, which are often made by the dancers themselves.

-At the Gathering of Nations, there’s also the crowning of Miss Indian World, an Indian Traders Market with jewelry, pottery, and other arts and crafts for sale, and vendors selling native and local foods.
+Events also included the crowning of Miss Indian World, an Indian Traders Market with jewelry, pottery, and other arts and crafts for sale, and vendors selling native and local foods.
 A separate stage has native artists performing contemporary styles of music, from rock to country.

 I loved, too, seeing the warm interactions between families and friends.
 The pow wow felt like a huge family reunion (only with far more color and vibrancy than any I’ve ever attended).

-The thing I remember most from my time at the pow wow was a dance we observed on a side stage, not the main venue.
+The thing I remember most from my time at the Gathering of Nations Pow Wow was a dance we observed on a side stage, not the main venue.
 We were walking by when I was stopped in my tracks by the sight of a combination woman/bear who was beginning to dance.